kgilmer/XMLObjectIterable/README.md

 This library is designed for one use case: transforming XML elements into POJOs as an `Iterable`.
 There is no magic; you supply the path to top-level element needed and a type that creates POJO instances based on XML data as passed from an XmlPullParser.
 The logic of extracting data from the stream of XML events is neatly encapsulated in a `XMLTransformer<>`.

+What's wrong with the XmlPullParser you ask?
+Well nothing, of course.
+But writing parsers that key into the various events tends to produce messy, unmaintainable code.
+XMLObjectIterable is in essence extracting what you'd be doing with those parse events into a discreet interface.

 ## Features ##

 - Space efficient: Creates POJOs as the XML stream is read.
 Exit without having to read entire stream.